isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-set-up.md

 1. [Manually set up the deal ID details](deal-id-create.md).

-1. After you save the deal, select the ads that will be used for the deal and create a default placement, as prompted.
+1. After you save the deal, select the ads that will be used for the deal and create a PG default placement, as prompted.

-   Creating a default placement for the deal is mandatory to deliver 100% of your buy.
+   Creating a PG default placement for the deal is mandatory to deliver 100% of your buy.
 This type of placement has no targeting so DSP can return a bid to every bid request from the publisher.

 1. (Optional) Target the PG deal in additional, non-PG placements.